 On the international scene, we would be remiss not to mention American ski star Lindsey Vonn.
 Widely considered to be the greatest female skier in history, her more than one million followers on Instagram are treated to her super-glam portraits and some of her killer workouts.

 Vonn's teammate, Mikaela Shiffrin, who is establishing herself as one of the best skiers we've seen, is serious on the slopes, but her use of Snapchat filters show she has a goofy side as well.

-Taekwondo athlete Pita Taufatofua of Tonga got the world's attention in 2016 for being his nation's topless and oil-slathered flagbearer during the opening ceremony at the Rio Olympics.
-Last year, the 34-year-old announced he was vying for a spot at the Winter Games as a cross-country skier.
-While he has reportedly yet to qualify, you might still find some inspiration in his captions.
+Taekwondo athlete Pita Taufatofua of Tonga got the world's attention in 2016 for being his nation's topless and oil-slathered flag-bearer during the opening ceremony at the Rio Olympics.
+Last year, the 34-year-old announced he was vying for a spot at the Winter Games and recently qualified as a cross-country skier.
+Although it is unlikely that you will see him on the podium, you might still find some inspiration in his captions.
 And yeah, his shirt is still off.